marciolm/er-rest-example-rpl/README.md

 - WITH_COAP=13 uses Erbium CoAP 13 apps/er-coap-13/.
 The default port for
   coap-13 is 5683.
-- WITH_COAP=12 uses Erbium CoAP 12 apps/er-coap-12/.
-The default port for
-  coap-12 is 5683.
-- WITH_COAP=7 uses Erbium CoAP 08 apps/er-coap-07/.
-The default port for
-  coap-07/-08 is 5683.
-- WITH_COAP=3 uses Erbium CoAP 03 apps/er-coap-03/.
-The default port for
-  coap-03 is 61616.  er-coap-03 produces some warnings, as it not fully maintained anymore.
 - WITH_COAP=0 is a stub to link an Erbium HTTP engine that uses the same resource abstraction (REST.x() functions and RESOURCE macros.